hanmindev/ingot-docs/Writerside/topics/Pointers.md

 abcf______ab

-At some address which is a multiple of `100`.
-Suppose the address was `12300`.
+At some sub address which is a multiple of `100`.
+Suppose the sub address was `12300`.
 The underscores represent padding.

-This way, the address of the first `Inner` struct inside the `Outer` struct will be aligned to 10 as needed, as it will have a subaddress of 12300.
+This way, the address of the first `Inner` struct inside the `Outer` struct will be aligned to 10 as needed, as it will have a sub address of 12300.
 The address of the second `Inner` struct inside the `Outer` struct will be shifted to the right by 10, so it will have a subaddress of 12310, which is still aligned to 10.
 Rest of the fields can be stored as normal at the end, or in between the structs in the padding, like shown above.

 Note that there are a few caveats with this method:
 1. We cannot have a struct which is three levels deep, as the outer struct would have to be aligned to 1000.
 This is not a limitation of the method, but rather a design decision to limit the complexity of the compiler.